pabloelt/pabloelt.github.io/content/project/project5/index.md

 Finally, the model has been tested on a batch of 2084 leads never seen before by the model (the validation dataset that we reserved at the beginning).
 By applying the developed lead scoring predictive model, the company has been able to:

-1. Increase its conversion rate from 41.70% up to 45.77%.
+1. Increase its conversion rate from 41.70% to 45.77%.
-2. Reduce by 9.31% the workload to be manage by the sales department.
+2. Reduce by 9.31% the workload to be managed by the sales department.
-3. Reduce by 28.81% the lost in investments.
+3. Reduce by 28.81% the loss in investments.
 4. Increase its sales profit by 4.75%.

 {{< figure src="/project5/kpi_results.png" title="KPIs improvements achieved after applying the predictive lead scoring model." >}}